viamrobotics/docs/docs/tutorials/projects/guardian.md

   <img src="../../img/guardian/finished.jpg" class="alignright" alt="Fully assembled guardian" style="max-width: 250px" />
 </div>

-Now that you have tested your components, you can disconnect them again and paint and decorate your guardian and then put the rest of the guardian together.
+Now that you have tested your components, you can disconnect them again, paint and decorate your guardian, and then put the rest of the guardian together.
 Remove the servo horn, and place one LED in the back of the Guardian head, leaving the wires hanging out behind the ribbon camera.

 Then place the servo inside the Guardian body and attach the horn on the head to the servo's gear.